 If you are looking for guidance on Name and Gender Marker changes in other states or on federal documents, you can find a comprehensive resource here.

-RI Name Change
+Rhode Island Name Change

 This process is slightly different for each city/town, including cost.
 The reason is that some municipalities require public notice in a local newspaper and some do not.

 There is a line on this form asking for reason for the name change with instructions to “be specific”.
 You do not have to disclose your gender identity or say that you are changing your sex to change your name.
 It is within your rights to answer with “preferred name” or “common usage”.

 If you were born in Rhode Island, you can get it from the Vital Records Office or through the Clerk’s Office in the city/town in which you were born.

 Ask them for clear instructions for their legal name change process including all fees involved, acceptable payment methods and when probate court is in session.
 Some are only in session once a month, others 1-2 days a week.

 When complete, be sure to get multiple copies of your name change document.
 You will need at least 2 copies to complete the other document changes.
 It is usually less expensive to get an extra copy while you are there than to have to go back again later.

 Name Change next steps

 You should change it with Social Security first (if you are also planning to change your gender marker, its possible to change both at the same time.
 See the Gender Marker Change with Social Security section below) then wait 24 hours before going on to do your RI Driver’s Liscence/ID, car registration, US Passport, credit/debt cards, etc…

 Don't forget about changing your health insurance!
 In most cases, you will need to update your insurance before you can update the name on your medical records.
 If you have insurance through the insurance exchange, you will have to change it with them first.
 A health insurance navigator may be able to help you with this process.

-Name Change on RI Birth Certificate
+Name Change on Rhode Island Birth Certificate

 Gender Marker Change with Social Security

-***Important*** as of May 2012 it is no longer necessary to change your gender with social security before changing it on your RI driver’s license.
+As of May 2012 it is no longer necessary to change your gender with social security before changing it on your RI driver’s license.
 You also do not have to do this to change it on your US passport.

 In 2011, Social Security stopped the practice of sending “No Match” letters to employers when a person’s stated gender does not match the gender SSA has on file.

 In an effort to stream line this process the RI DMV updated this policy and created a form in May of 2012.
 Print out and complete the top section of this form the bottom half must be completed by a physician, licensed therapist or case/social worker.
 Follow the instructions listed on the form carefully.

-Gender Marker Change on RI Birth Certificate
+Gender Marker Change on Rhode Island Birth Certificate

 The new certificates will not be marked as amended on the gender marker line, but will be marked as amended on the name line if your name has been legally changed.